Dozens of protesters, 12 police dead in Kazakhstan protests

 It was not immediately clear if any of the Russian forces had arrived in Kazakhstan.

+The unrest was also causing worry elsewhere.
+U.S. Secretary of State Antony Blinken spoke by telephone with his Kazakh counterpart, Mukhtar Tileuberdi, and “reiterated the United States’ full support for Kazakhstan’s constitutional institutions and media freedom and advocated for a peaceful, rights-respecting resolution to the crisis,” said State Department spokesman Ned Price.

+France condemned the violence and called for “de-escalation and responsibility” from all parties involved, including the CSTO.

-The unrest is also likely arouse serious concern in China.
+China is also likely to be concerned.
 Kazakhstan shares a 1,800 kilometer (1,000 mile)-long border with China’s Xinjiang region, where Beijing has launched an all-out campaign to quash separatist sentiment among Muslim minority groups who share cultural, religious and linguistic links with the peoples of Central Asia.

 However, at a daily briefing Thursday, Chinese Foreign Ministry spokesperson Wang Wenbin appeared to dismiss any possibility of China becoming involved in the current crisis, in line with Beijing strict official non-interventionist policy.